Lucy's Record Shop: In media

-A documentary called Lucy Barks! was created by Stacy Goldate from footage of shows at Lucy's shot between 1994 and 1996 and is available on archive.org.
+A documentary called Lucy Barks! was created by Stacy Goldate from footage of shows at Lucy's shot between 1994 and 1996.
 A low-budget independent movie called Half-Cocked also prominently features the venue.

+In 2022, Mancini launched the Lucy's Record Shop Podcast to tell the stories behind the venue and explore the history of Nashville's underground music scene.